yamanyume/yamanyume.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a Ph.D. candidate in the School of Information Sciences at the <span class='fa-facebook-square'>University of Illinois Urbana-Champaign</span>, advised by Professor <span class='fa-facebook-square'>Yang Wang</span> in SALT Lab.
+I am a Ph.D. candidate in the School of Information Sciences at the <span class='text-highlight'>University of Illinois Urbana-Champaign</span>, advised by Professor <span class='text-highlight'>Yang Wang</span> in SALT Lab.
 I am a recipient of the 2025 <span class='text-colored'>[Google PhD Fellowship](https://research.google/programs-and-events/phd-fellowship/recipients/)</span> and <span class='text-colored'>[MIT EECS Rising Star](https://risingstars-eecs.mit.edu/participants/?y=2025&search_page=4)</span>.
 Before joining the SALT Lab, I received my MS from Heinz College at Carnegie Mellon University, where I was fortunate to be advised by Professors <span class='fa-facebook-square'>Alessandro Acquisti</span> and <span class='fa-facebook-square'>Cristobal Cheyre</span>.

 <span class='required'> I am on the 2025-2026 academic job market and am actively seeking tenure-track faculty and postdoctoral positions in Information Science and Computer Science.
 Please reach out if you know of a good fit in your department or network.</span>